 Minor because: Not establishing the measures necessary for the identification and control of design interfaces did not negatively affect the ability of the SSC to perform its intended safety function.

-Greater-than-minor if: An insufficient or missing design interface led to not accounting for a design that could affect the ability of the SSC to perform its intended safety function.
+Greater-than-minor if: An insufficient or missing design interface led to not accounting for a design requirement that could potentially affect the ability of the SSC to perform its intended safety function.

 Example d: The inspectors identified that the vendor’s design specification does not conform to the technical requirements in the purchase order (i.e., the vendor failed to adequately translate the approved design to appropriate drawings, instruction, procedures, etc.).